gsass1/DerpibooruDL/README.md

 ## Prerequisites

-Python 3.4
+* Python 3.4

 ## Usage

-derpiboorudl.py destination tags pages

-Example:
-> derpiboorudl.py ~/Pictures/lotsofpone "cute,derpy+hooves"
+> derpiboorudl.py destdir query [options]

-Note that specifying the pages is optional and is 30 by default (e.g. a lot) You can also set your API key.
-> export DERPIBOORUAPIKEY=yourkey

-### Short file names

-You can get short file names (only the image ID + extension) by appending the "-s" option.
+destdir: the destination where the images should be loaded to

+query: the Derpibooru query you want to query for

+Options are: _--pages_ the specify the amount of pages you want to download, _--key_ to set the API key, which is read in by the DERPIBOORUAPIKEY environment variable by default), _--shortfilenames_ if you want to download images as ID.EXT instead of ID\_\_tags.EXT

 ## Todo